-In 2012, the Pricing Authority decided that a new mental health classification would be developed for mental health services in Australia for the purposes of ABF and IHPA commenced the Definition and Cost Drivers for Mental Health Services Project.
+In 2012, the Pricing Authority approved the development of a new mental health classification for mental health services in Australia for the purposes of ABF.
+To support classification development, IHACPA commenced the Definition and Cost Drivers for Mental Health Services Project.
 The output of the project was the creation of a separate care type for mental health services, a draft definition of mental health care for classification purposes and the identification of possible cost drivers.